-This is the I/O accessed via EtherNet/IP.
+This is the I/O accessed via PROFINET.
 Assignments of signals cannot be changed.

-Bit Name Description Initial value 0 FW-JOG This is used to execute JOG operation in the forward direction.
+Byte Bit Name Description Initial value 0 FW-JOG This is used to execute JOG operation in the forward direction.
 1 RV-JOG This is used to execute JOG operation in the reverse direction.
 2 Reserved A value is disregarded.
 3 START This is used to execute stored data operation.
 4 ZHOME This is used to execute high-speed return-to-home operation.
-5 STOP This is used to stop the motor.
+5 5 STOP This is used to stop the motor.
 6 FREE This is used to shut off the motor current to remove the motor excitation.
-In the case of an electromagnetic brake motor, the electromagnetic brake is released.
+When an electromagnetic brake motor is used, the electromagnetic brake is in a state of releasing the motor output shaft.
 7 ALM-RST This is used to reset the alarm being generated presently.
-0 8 TRIG This is used to execute direct data operation.
-9 TRIG-MODE This is used to set the judgment level for the TRIG.
-0: Start at ON edge 1: Start at ON level 10 ETO-CLR The motor is excited after the power removal status is released.
-11 Reserved A value is disregarded.
+8 TRIG This is used to execute direct data operation.
+0 9 TRIG-MODE This is used to set the judgment level for the TRIG.
+0: Start at ON edge 1: Start at ON level 10 ETO-CLR This is used to put the motor into an excitation state after releasing the power removal status.
+4 11 Reserved A value is disregarded.
 12 FW-JOG-P This is used to execute inching operation in the forward direction.
 13 RV-JOG-P This is used to execute inching operation in the reverse direction.
 14 FW-POS This is used to execute continuous operation in the forward direction.
 15 RV-POS This is used to execute continuous operation in the reverse direction.